TheOdinProject/curriculum/ruby_on_rails/rails_basics/deployment.md

 ### Introduction
-Before continuing our web development journey, we must address one important task - showcasing our hard work to the world.
+Before continuing our web development journey, we must address one important task—showcasing our hard work to the world.

 Whether it's to share our creations with friends, create a portfolio for future employers, or launch an online business, we need to host our applications somewhere others can publicly access on the internet.